 In keeping with the athletic capabilities of the RL, Acura designers upgraded the 4-wheel disc brakes to create a true high-performance system.
 They targeted the braking performance of top-level competitors from Audi, BMW and Mercedes-Benz as the benchmark to meet or exceed.

-Up front, 12.6-inch diameter cast-iron ventilated front rotors team with 4-piston aluminum brake calipers.
-These multi-piston calipers are extremely rigid and are derived from racing applications.
-In back, 12.2-inch diameter cast-iron ventilated rotors, attached to their hub via lightweight aluminum collets, are gripped by single-piston aluminum brake calipers.
+Up front, 12.6-inch diameter cast-iron ventilated rotors team with 4-piston aluminum brake calipers.
+The multi-piston calipers are extremely rigid and are derived from racing applications.
+In back, 12.2-inch diameter cast-iron ventilated rotors (attached to their hub via lightweight aluminum collets) are gripped by single-piston aluminum brake calipers.
 For 2009, the RL receives new rear brake pads that improve performance while simultaneously reducing NVH.

-The RL includes Electronic Brake force Distribution (EBD) that automatically adjusts the front/rear brake pressure to suit conditions, while an anti-lock braking system (ABS) helps the driver retain directional control in hard braking situations.
+The RL includes Electronic Brake Force Distribution (EBD) that automatically adjusts the front/rear brake pressure to suit conditions, while an anti-lock braking system (ABS) helps the driver retain steering control during hard braking situations.
 Also affecting braking performance is the RL's 4-channel Vehicle Stability Assist™ (VSA®).
 The combined attributes of EBD, ABS, VSA®, improved brake pads and the RL's new shocks and springs all team to deliver more reliable, better braking.

 If the driver suddenly applies the brakes, Brake Assist brings the system to full ABS activation to help stop the vehicle in the shortest distance possible.
 It is only activated when the microprocessor detects that certain brake pedal speed and pressure thresholds are reached.

 Importantly, Brake Assist helps the driver obtain full braking performance in an emergency.
 The Brake Assist system deactivates when the driver releases pressure on the brake pedal.